The Dronecode SDK is a MAVLink Library for the PX4 flight stack, with APIs for C++, Python, Android, and iOS (coming soon).

 It is supported by Dronecode, ensuring that it is robust, well tested, and maintained.

-The library provides a simple core API for managing one or more vehicles, providing programmatic access to vehicle information and telemetry, and control over missions, movement and other operations.
+The library provides a simple core C++ API for managing one or more vehicles, providing programmatic access to vehicle information and telemetry, and control over missions, movement and other operations.

 These devices have significantly more processing power that an ordinary flight controller, enabling tasks like computer vision, obstacle avoidance, and route planning.

-DroneCore is still in pre-alpha development.
+The SDK is still in alpha development.

 The core library is written in C++, with auto-generated bindings for other supported programming languages.